-Profile attributes are defined in a table in the repository database.
-The Jaspersoft OLAP user interface does not provide access to the profile attribute table.
-To query or update this table, you must run SQL statements against your JasperReports Server repository database.
-For more information on working with profile attributes, refer to the JasperReports Server Ultimate Guide.
-For a detailed example of data-level security, including a complete example of cube security based on profile attributes and roles, refer to the Jaspersoft OLAP Ultimate Guide.
+For more information on attributes, refer to the TIBCO JasperReports Server Administrator Guide and the TIBCO JasperReports Server Security Guide.
+For a detailed example of data-level security, including a complete example of cube security based on attributes and roles, refer to the TIBCO Jaspersoft OLAP Ultimate Guide.

-3.4.6.5 Best Practices for Designing Access Control
+3.4.7.5 Best Practices for Designing Access Control